Mohammed0Khater/lxd-micro-cloud-lab/README.md

 ***
 **Section 2: Engineering Choices:**

-Storage: Why I chose dir is because this was purely for testing and non-production demonstration, as zfs was not available, it would have been more efficient and faster.
+Storage: Why I chose dir driver is because this was purely for testing and non-production demonstration, as ZFS was not available, it would have been more efficient and faster.
 Networking: Implementing a managed Bridge (lxdbr0) with custom DHCP ranges.
 ***
 **Section 3: Incident Report:**